SpencerWarezak/WebScraper/Github-Web-Scraper/README.md

-# README.md - GitHub Web Scraper
+# README.md - Github Web Scraper
 ### Author - Spencer Warezak
 ### Description:
 This program scrapes profiles from GitHub based on command line inputs made by the user.
 It assumes that all command line